thought-machine/please/README.md

 You'll need to have Go 1.9+ installed to build Please although once built it can target Go 1.4+.

-Similarly to the instructions above, you'll need a python interpreter.
-Having PyPy, python2 and python3 installed will allow you to build all the possible engines & therefore packages etc, but just python2 is enough for the build to succeed, as long as you have cffi installed as mentioned above.

-You'll need to have dependencies for the various helper programs of Please installed in order to build it.
-At the moment the minimal set are Python (which you'll likely have anyway) and Java 7 or above.
+In order to build Please, you will also need to have Python libraries available (you may need to install using `apt-get install libpython-dev` or similar) and a usable Python interpreter to build the first time.
+That can be any one of CPython 2, CPython 3 or PyPy; we attempt to autodetect which is available at build time.
+If using CPython you'll also need to install `cffi` (using `pip install cffi` or similar).

+You will also need to have Java 7 or above installed to build some of the Java helper programs.
 Optional dependencies for various tests include unittest++ (`sudo apt-get install libunittest++-dev`), clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.

 If you'd rather not worry about installing the dependencies, we provide a prebuilt Docker image based on Ubuntu which is capable of building